MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 # JSON-RPC API

-::: tip Only Available in MetaMask Flask
+::: tip Developer Preview Software
-Snaps is only available in [MetaMask Flask](https://metamask.io/flask).
+Snaps is pre-release software.
+To try Snaps, install [MetaMask Flask](https://metamask.io/flask).
 :::

 ::: tip Feature Requests
 Do you have feature requests?
 Other ideas?
 We'd love to hear about them!
-[Click here](https://community.metamask.io/c/metamask-flask) to join the discussion.
+[Click here](https://github.com/MetaMask/snaps-skunkworks/discussions) to join the discussion.
 :::

 ## Table of Contents